dss-web/jobbnorge-block/README.md

 ## Copyright and license

-WP Jobbnorge Block is copyright 2023 Per Søderlind
+The Jobbnorge Block is copyright 2023 Per Søderlind

-WP Jobbnorge Block is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.
+The Jobbnorge Block is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

-WP Jobbnorge Block is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+The Jobbnorge Block is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU Lesser General Public License along with the Extension.
 If not, see http://www.gnu.org/licenses/.